 To that end, we have tried to identify the places in Connecticut that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
-Let’s just say we hope folks in New Britain don’t mind us spreading the word.
+Let’s just say we hope folks in Windsor Locks don’t mind us spreading the word.

 How We Determined The Best Places To Retire In the Constitution State

 To create our list of the best places in Connecticut to retire, we first used Census data to find all places in the Constitution State with a population of at least 5,000 that aren’t townships.

 This left us with 34 places from across the state.

 For these 34, we looked at the following criteria taken from the Census, the FBI’s Crime Report, National Weather Service, and OpenFlights: